-Open to Cornell and non-Cornell students, students in this eight week program enroll in two of three courses, earning 6 or 8 credits, taught in the morning and in the evening.
+Open to Cornell and non-Cornell students, students in this eight week program enroll in one course, or a combination of courses to earn Cornell credits.

 As new generations of leaders emerge in America’s political, economic, educational, and cultural institutions (for good and ill), a national conversation about what constitutes leadership has continued.
 This course will examine the idea of that leadership at the national, community, and personal levels to understand the interactions between different kinds of leadership, how it connects to ideas of citizenship, communal and political engagement, and how generations shift their ideas of leadership.